-Domestic and family violence can take many forms, including physical, sexual, financial, social, spiritual, and emotional abuse.
+Domestic and family violence can take many forms, including emotional, financial, physical, sexual, and spiritual abuse.
 One common form of this abuse is verbal abuse, where a person uses words to gain power and control over their partner (or ex-partner).
 Although not present in all types of abuse, verbal abuse often forms part of other patterns of domestic violence, such as physical and emotional abuse.

 Verbal abuse can occur in different types of relationships- including adult to child, peer to peer, or even in workplace relationships.
 In the case of intimate partner relationships, it’s particularly important to look at the difference between “normal” arguments, and verbal abuse.